marxanweb/docs/user.md

 The features that occur within the country are then intersected with this dissolved protected area layer to find the area that is protected.
 The representation score is a measure of the overall success if achieving representation and is calculated according to the Mean target achievement given in [Jantke <i>et al</i>, 2019](#references).

-The Gap Analysis can also be shown as a graph as in the following screenshot.
+The Gap Analysis can also be shown as a chart as in the following screenshot.

 <img src='images/window_gap_analysis_02.png' title='Gap analysis window' class='docsImage'>